MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoAdministrator.md

 ```powershell
 Get-SPOGeoAdministrator
 ```
-You will get a SharePoint Online User user or security group that are Multi-Geographic administrators on the current multi-geo Tenant
+This Cmdlet will output a SharePoint Online User or security group that is Multi-Geographic administrators on the current multi-geo Tenant.

 ## PARAMETERS